Acknowledgement of Country

 Forced marriage can happen without physical violence, ‘obvious’ coercion or abuse.

 Under Australian law, a forced marriage occurs whenever someone is threatened, coerced, or deceived into entering a marriage.
-For example, familial pressures and social conditioning may be so extreme that a person may be psychologically or emotionally coerced or tricked into agreeing to the marriage.
+This can include when familial pressures are so extreme, and social conditioning so entrenched, that a person may be psychologically or emotionally coerced or tricked into agreeing to the marriage.

 Coercion can include using or making threats of physical violence.
 However, while research is limited and it is difficult to draw conclusions, it is thought that many or most forced marriages may not involve physical violence.
 [32]